versotile-org/verso/.github/CONTRIBUTING.md

 # Contributing Guide

-Hi!
-We, the maintainers, are really excited that you are interested in contributing to Verso.
-Before submitting your contribution though, please make sure to take a moment and read through the [Code of Conduct](CODE_OF_CONDUCT.md), as well as the appropriate section for the contribution you intend to make:
+Hello!
+We, the maintainers, are very pleased that you are interested in contributing to Verso.
+However, before you submit your contribution, please take a moment to read the [Code of Conduct](CODE_OF_CONDUCT.md) and the appropriate section for the contribution you plan to make:

 - [Issue Reporting Guidelines](#issue-reporting-guidelines)
 - [Pull Request Guidelines](#pull-request-guidelines)

 ## Issue Reporting Guidelines

-- The issue list of this repo is **exclusively** for bug reports and feature requests.
+- The issue list on this repo is **exclusively** for bug reports and feature requests.
 Non-conforming issues will be closed immediately.

 - If you have a question, you can get quick answers from the [Verso Zulip](https://versotile.zulipchat.com/).